The AI Feedback Loop: How Machine Learning Shapes Your Content’s Future

 Analyst reviewing machine learning signals across charts, queries, and user behavior

-Engagement behavior gives the next layer of evidence.
-Time on page matters, but only in context.
-Ninety seconds on a 300-word answer can mean the reader found what they needed quickly.
-Ninety seconds on a 2,000-word guide can mean they skimmed, got lost, and left.
-Scroll depth, return visits, internal pathing, and whether the user keeps searching all help separate interest from disappointment.
+Scroll depth, return visits, internal pathing and whether the user keeps searching all help separate interest from disappointment.
 If a reader lands, scrolls halfway, clicks to a related article, then comes back a week later, that is a much stronger signal than a quick bounce.
-Search systems are watching for satisfaction, not theater.
-They are not impressed by a page that looks busy while doing nothing useful.
+Search systems are watching for satisfaction, not theatre.
+They are not impressed by busy pages that do nothing useful.

 How the loop changes what gets written